spcorcor18/LPO-8852/lectures/Lecture 1 - Potential outcomes and treatment effects/Example studies - RCTs.md

 ## RCTs in K-12 education

+Fuller, S., et al. (2023).
+Leveraging Experimental and Observational Evidence to Assess the Generalizability of the Effects of Early Colleges in North Carolina. *Education Finance and Policy* 18(4): 568–596. https://doi.org/10.1162/edfp_a_00379

 Kraft, M. A., & Bolves, A. J. (2022).
 Can Technology Transform Communication between Schools, Teachers, and Parents?
 Evidence from a Randomized Field Trial. *Education Finance and Policy*, 17(3), 479-510. https://doi.org/10.1162/edfp_a_00344

 Valant, J., & Weixler, L. H. (2022).
 Informing School-Choosing Families About Their Options: A Field Experiment From New Orleans. *Educational Evaluation and Policy Analysis*, 44(4), 608-637. https://doi.org/10.3102/01623737221086305